janisslsm/janisslsm/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on contributing to projects
+- 👯 I’m looking to collaborate on interesting projects.
-- 🌱 I’m currently learning Kotlin

 <!--
 **janisslsm/janisslsm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.